0rc/gravitate-encryption/README.txt

 = 1.0.3 =
 * Removed wpdb->prepare per WordPress Developers Request.
 Instead made sure all values including Table Names, Field Names, Etc are escaped using mysqli_real_escape_string.

+= 1.0.4 =
+* Added workaround for Gravity Forms returning short details on "gform_get_input_value" filter.
+Should always be Long details if available.
+* Added feature that will still show values if using A-Symmetric Encryption and Private Key is blank on Confirmation Messages for Gravity Forms.